ArPiRobot/ArPiRobot-CameraStreaming/README.md

 # Start a MJPEG stream with a resolution of 1280x720 at 30fps using the raspicam stack (pi camera only, no usb camera)
-./camstream.py --driver raspicam --width 1280 --height 720 --framerate 30 --format mjpeg
+./camstream.py --driver libcamera --width 1280 --height 720 --framerate 30 --format mjpeg

 # To reduce bandwidth usage with MJPEG, use the quality flag (or with raspicam use bandwidth flag)
 # Quality from 1 to 100.
 Also works for v4l2 driver.
 ./camstream.py --driver libcamera --width 1280 --height 720 --framerate 30 --format mjpeg --quality 30

-# Raspicam driver does not support --quality flag.
-Use bandwidth instead
-# Bandwidth in bits / second (jpeg will be compressed enough to acheive the given bandwidth)
-./camstream.py --driver raspicam --width 1280 --height 720 --framerate 30 --format mjpeg --bitrate 2048000

-# Use v4l2 driver with a USB webcam.
-Raspicam and libcamera only support Pi camera modules
+# Use v4l2 driver with a USB webcam. libcamera only support Pi camera modules
 # Also have to specify which device v4l2 should use (--device argument)
 # If you have latency issues with a USB webcam, you can try --iomode dmabuf also (iomode only supported with v4l2)
 # List v4l2 devices with "v4l2-ctl --list-devices"